microsoft/playwright/docs/src/api/class-browsercontext.md

 ### param: BrowserContext.newCDPSession.page
 - `page` <[Page]|[Frame]>

 Target to create new session for.
-For backwards-compatability, this parameter is named `page`, but it can be a `Page` or `Frame` type.
+For backwards-compatibility, this parameter is named `page`, but it can be a `Page` or `Frame` type.

 ## async method: BrowserContext.newPage